 The surname Adoowe was first found in Lancashire where Nicholas le Cumbecliue was first listed in the Assize Rolls of Lancashire in 1246.
 The name traces back to Cundcliff, now known as Cunliffe Hill, in the township of Billington, near Blackburn in Lancashire.
 The Hundredorum Rolls of 1273 - 1276 list Robert de Cundeclif in Yorkshire.
 A few years later Adam de Cunliffe was listed in Yorkshire 1317-1318.
 The Register of Freemen of the City of York in 1411 lists Thomas Cunclyff.

-Important Dates for the Adoowe family
+Early History of the Adoowe family